Hiroreco/enreco-archive/recap-data/glossary/lore/general/storylines-entry.md

 ## Overview

-Besides the main storylines within the ENreco universe, there were also a multitude of self-made shenanigans made by the heroes themselves, which made it a massive headache for many to try to keep track of all.
-This entry will serve as a very brief summary for all the major storylines, both official and self-made ones, sotred in somewhat chronological order.
+Besides the main storylines within the ENreco universe, there were also countless self-made shenanigans by the heroes themselves, turning it all into a massive headache for anyone trying to keep track.
+This entry serves as a very brief summary of all the major storylines, both official and player-driven, sorted in roughly chronological order.

-_Note: These only serve as very short summaaries to help get the general idea.
-For more details, read the recaps or check out the related glossary entries_
+_Note: These are only short summaries to help grasp the general idea.
+For more details, read the recaps or check out the related glossary entries._

 ## Official Stories